“Friends First” what does that even mean?

 Or is it that they want to hang out, with someone they think they might be attracted to and want to date for awhile, but take much longer than is typical to decide if they want to sleep with them?

-Or do they really want both parties to completely suppress their sexual interest and just hang out platonically forever, but that at some unpecified time in the future, perhaps years from now, the friends first person will decide they are sexually interested and the other person will then have to jump tracks?
+Or do they really want both parties to recognize that this is a single attractive person who is in the dateable ballpark for you, but then completely suppress their sexual interest and file one another into the platonic category, and hang out platonically until you become important to one another as friends, and then at some unpecified time in the future, perhaps years from now, the friends first person will decide they are sexually interested and the other person will then have to jump tracks?
+And during all this time, neither of you are exploring other romantic options?
+Or are you?

 What is a Friend Anyhow?
 Extraverts and Introverts have different types of friendships